 - Do you have support boots available for the transition?
 Hoof boots are a great tool to help the shod to barefoot transition – now only for turnout, but for riding, too!
 More on hoof boots here!
 But remember that if you pulled shoes to save dough, you’re gonna shell it out on some durable and appropriate hoof boots.

-The ground and what covers it might help you decide if pulling shoes is best.
+The ground (and what covers the ground) might help you decide if pulling shoes is best.

 - And really it boils down to this – talk to your vet AND farrier about your horse, the climate you live in, your riding situation, and even your horse’s diet… THEN decide about pulling shoes.